llun/feeds/readme.md

 Use this action to fetch feeds from OPML file and build static site with all feeds information

-To use it, craete a new repository and add opml file name it as `feeds.opml` with list of website rss/atom feeds.
+To use it, create a new repository and add opml file name it as `feeds.opml` with list of website rss/atom feeds.
 Create a github workflow like below to make this fetch data and put it in contents branch